clearbold/craftimport/README.md

 ### Images & Assets

-The previous blog (in my example) stored images locally and went through an upgrade, so Wygwam fields contained "images/uploads" and "http://www.DOMAIN.com/images/uploads" references.
+The previous blog (in my example) stored images locally and went through an upgrade, so Wygwam fields contained "/images/uploads" and "http://www.DOMAIN.com/images/uploads" references.

 In Craft, I'm using Amazon S3 for Assets.
 I added an image to a blog post to test the syntax, and then added `Lines 27-34` to update those.

+Be sure to comment out these lines if you don't need them, as they will replace any instances of "/images/uploads".

 ### Configuration